sundial-protocol/docs/technical-spec/6-offchain-data-architecture/1-da-layer.rst

 the declared Merkle root hash in the block header.

-Operators’ costs for storing blocks in Leios will be offset by the revenue they collect from Midgard transaction, deposit, and withdrawal fees.
-Furthermore, the Leios blob storage fees will become an additional source of revenue for Cardano L1 block producing nodes, further boosting the economic security of Cardano L1 on which Midgard depends.
+Operators’ costs for storing blocks in Leios will be offset by the revenue they collect from Sundial transaction, deposit, and withdrawal fees.
+Furthermore, the Leios blob storage fees will become an additional source of revenue for Cardano L1 block producing nodes, further boosting the economic security of Cardano L1 on which Sundial depends.

-.. _h:data-availability-multisig:

 Data availability via Mithril
 -----------------------------

-If Leios blobs are unavailable on Cardano mainnet in time for Midgard’s deployment, a viable alternative is using stake-weighted Mithril certificates to ensure data availability.
+If Leios blobs are unavailable on Cardano mainnet in time for Sundial’s deployment, a viable alternative is using stake-weighted Mithril certificates to ensure data availability.